 Dandruff is an issue that affects nearly 75% of the population at some point in their life, and many people struggle with it daily.
 If you’re dealing with flakes and itching, it’s time to ditch the sulfate shampoo.
 After all, shampoos with sulfates can cause irritation on your scalp that can lead to flaking - even for people who don’t normally have to worry about it.

 The right dandruff care routine can curb those flakes for good, and the right scalp care products can leave your scalp and hair feeling and looking its best.
-At Jupiter, all of our dandruff and scalp care products are sulfate-free and formulated from luxe, clean ingredients to keep your scalp nourished.
+At Jupiter, we offer the best sulfate-free shampoo.
+All of our dandruff and scalp care products are formulated for hydration from luxe, clean ingredients that are nourishing and moisturizing to your scalp.

 So check those ingredients labels.
 Avoid sulfates and their unsavory replacements.
 And while you’re at it, read the rest of the ingredients to watch for unsafe preservatives and synthetic fragrances.
+You may think you're going to hydrate by getting aloe, amino acids, shea butter, or coconut oil, but if sulfates are also included in the formulation, the product can actually stand in the way of healthy skin, hair, and scalp.
 You’ll sleep well knowing you’re safe from sulfates and other troubling ingredients.

 The shower powerhouse.
 The dream team.
 The dynamic duo.
 Call it what you will.
-If you have light-to-moderate flaking, redness or irritation, our medicated shampoo tends to your dandruff while the moisturizing conditioner leaves your hair looking shiny and healthy.
-Check out The "Triple Threat" Set if you flake on the regular and could use a bit more control.
+If you have light-to-moderate flaking, redness or irritation, this tends to your dandruff while the moisturizing conditioner leaves your hair looking shiny and healthy.